 Rarely, but sometimes, despite all your data preparation and care, the imported data can be wrong.
 As long as you’re based on a user role that allows you to delete, you can remove records by clicking on the Opportunities menu, switch to the "List View" and then select the records to be removed.
 You might need to set up a filter for this.
 You’ll then need to Archive each Opportunity.
 Finally, delete the Archived Opportunities from the Archive (or from the Account or Contact records if you’re a Starter Tier customer).

 NOTE: If you don’t see the "Delete" button, it’s your user role that needs amending.

-NOTE: you must be the record Owner in order to delete them.
-If you’re not, select All and then click on the Ownership button to make yourself the Owner and, once that’s complete, you will then be able to delete them.
+NOTE: You must be the record Owner in order to delete them.
+If you’re not, select your records and then click on the Ownership button to make yourself the Owner and, once that’s complete, you will then be able to delete them.